spynejs/spyne/README.md

 ```
 const spyneApp = new spyne.SpyneApp({debug:true});

-// CREATE CHANNEL THAT SENDS LAST PAYLOAD TO ANY SUBSCRIBER
+// SENDS LATEST PAYLOAD TO ANY SUBSCRIBER
 const channelHelloWorld = new spyne.Channel("CHANNEL_HELLO_WORLD", {sendCachedPayload:true});

-// REGISTER ACTIONS TO BE USED
+// REGISTER ACTION(S) TO BE USED
 channelHelloWorld.addRegisteredActions = ()=>["CHANNEL_HELLO_WORLD_DEFAULT_EVENT"];

 // ADD TO LIST OF AVAILABLE CHANNELS